-This all-inclusive package of workshop, on-site lodging, 5 breakfast, 4 lunches, 4 dinners, snacks, and airport ground transfers is $495 per person.
+This all-inclusive workshop package of training and coaching, on-site lodging, 5 breakfast, 4 lunches, 4 dinners, snacks, and airport ground transfers is $495 per person.
 Commuter cost is $300 and includes workshop, 4 lunches, 4 dinners, and snacks.
 One lunch and one dinner are on your own.

 Three-bedroom apartments with two full baths.
 A married couple has a master bed/bath suite.
-Other participants each has his/her own twin-sized bed, sharing a bedroom with a same gender participant.
-Same gender participants are in each apartment, except if a married couple is in the master bed/bath suite.
+Other participants each has his/her own twin-sized bed, possibly sharing a bedroom.
+Unmarried men and women do not share an apartment.

 - 1:45 p.m. – 3:15 p.m.: Airport pickups at Orlando International airport (MCO)

 - 2:15 – 3:30 pm: Registration